zendesk/racecar/README.md

 * `socket_timeout` – How long to wait when trying to communicate with a Kafka broker.
 Default is 30 seconds.
 * `max_wait_time` – How long to allow the Kafka brokers to wait before returning messages.
 A higher number means larger batches, at the cost of higher latency.
 Default is 1 second.

+#### Memory & network usage

+Kafka is _really_ good at throwing data at consumers, so you may want to tune these variables in order to avoid ballooning your process' memory or saturating your network capacity.

+Racecar uses ruby-kafka under the hood, which fetches messages from the Kafka brokers in a background thread.
+This thread pushes fetch responses, possible containing messages from many partitions, into a queue that is read by the processing thread (AKA your code).
+The main way to control the fetcher thread is to control the size of those responses and the size of the queue.

+* `max_bytes` — The maximum size of message sets returned from a single fetch request.
+* `max_fetch_queue_size` — The maximum number of fetch responses to keep in the queue.

+The memory usage limit is roughly estimated as `max_bytes * max_fetch_queue_size`, plus whatever your application uses.

 #### SSL encryption, authentication & authorization

 * `ssl_ca_cert` – A valid SSL certificate authority, as a string.